drivendataorg/zamba/docs/docs/predict-tutorial.md

 ### 5. Test your configuration with a dry run

 Before kicking off a full run of inference, we recommend testing your code with a "dry run".
 This will run one batch of inference to quickly detect any bugs.
 See the [Debugging](debugging.md) page for details.

+## Predicting species from images

+Zamba does not currently provide comprehensive support for images by default, only videos.
+We do, however, have experimental support for making predictions on images using our existing models.
+This may be useful if you have a few images that you would like to classify or you want to compare the performance on a small set of images.

+To do this, you will need to set the environment variable `PREDICT_ON_IMAGES=True` (for example by prefacing the `zamba` command with it: `PREDICT_ON_IMAGES=True zamba predict --data-dir example_images/`).

+By default, `zamba` will look for files with the following suffixes: `.jpg`, `.jpeg`, `.png`, and `.webp`.
+To use other image suffixes that are supported by OpenCV, set your `IMAGE_SUFFIXES` environment variable.

+The caveats are:

+ - The models may be less accurate since there is less information in a single image than in a video.
+ - This approach will be computationally inefficient as compared to a model that works natively on images.
+ - Blank / non-blank detection may be less effective since only the classification portion is executed, not the detection portion.
+ - This is not recommended for training or finetuning scenarios given the computational inefficiency.

+More comprehensive image support is planned for a future release.